Do your sheets and towels come out of your drying machine looking like they aged 5 years as they dried?

 Clean your hose every few months

 At a bare minimum, you’ll want to clean your dryer’s duct house once a year.
-For a large family – assuming the dryer is used more than once a week – try to clean it at least every 6 months or so.
+For a large family – assuming more than one load per week – try to clean it at least every 6 months or so.

 If you notice that your machine isn’t performing as well as it should, increase the cleaning interval.